jwlei/dat110-oblig1-Network-programming/README.md

 ## DAT110 - Project 1: Socket Programming and RPC middleware

-The tasks related to this project will be part of the lab exercises in weeks 5 and 6.
-The first task can be completed now based on the knowledge you have gained in the lectures on the TCP/IP protocol stack and network programming using sockets.
-The subsequent tasks involve topics that will be covered in the lectures in the beginning of week 6.
+The tasks related to this project will be part of the lab exercises in the next two weeks.

-Please note that there is no lecture on Wednesday in week 5.
-Use the time to get a head start on task 1 and 2 of the project.

 ### Organisation

 The project is to be undertaken in **groups of 2-4 students**.

-You are strongly encouraged to use the [discussion forum](https://hvl.instructure.com/courses/10943/discussion_topics/74045) in Canvas throughout the project if you encounter issues or have questions related to the project.
+You are strongly encouraged to use the DAT110 Discord server throughout the project if you encounter issues or have questions related to the project.

-The project is to be handed in at the beginning of week 7 (see deadline in Canvas).
+The deadline for handing in the project can be found in Canvas.

 ### Overview

 The project builds on socket programming and network applications and aims to consolidate important concepts in the course: layering, services, protocols, headers, encapsulation/decapsulation, remote procedure calls (RPC), and marshalling/unmarshalling.

-The goal of the project is to implement a small IoT system consisting of a temperature sensor application, a controller application, and a display application.
+The end-goal of the project is to implement a small IoT system consisting of a temperature sensor application, a controller application, and a display application.
 The controller is to request the current temperature from the temperature sensor and then request the display to show the temperature.
 The overall system is illustrated below.

 ![](assets/markdown-img-paste-20200124152600673.jpg)